H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Best Practices.md

 ## Modules

--   Work in modules for different functionality, and try to make them work as a whole / unit.
-    A rule of thumb is that when you navigate to a whole different route (in your topmost router outlet), you probably need a module.
-    (The same goes for the top level in secondary outlets.)
+-   Work with self contained modules
+-   As a rule of thumb every feature should have 2 modules, one main module and a routing module.
 -   Declare components in the module they belong to, not the top module.
 (See hierarchy for more info.)
 -   Avoid exports and provides in the same module